atangeman/portfolio-angular/README.md

 https://atangeman.github.io/portfolio-angular/

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details

-## Purpose
+## Acknowledgments

 - The original goal was to create a personal portfolio using a modular, scalable framework that could integrate with the GitHub API to provide a more detailed front-end experience.

 - My initial experiment used a framework called "Pure-MVC" https://github.com/atangeman/portfolio-puremvc.
 Development was discontinued due to framework limitations.

 - My second attempt utilized AngularJS: https://github.com/atangeman/portfolio-angularjs.
-Although I enjoyed the AngularJs environment, the ability to properly handle event delivery using the service / controller pattern.
+Although I enjoyed the AngularJs environment, the ability to properly handle event delivery using the service / controller pattern made it difficult to master.

 - This current attempt is by far the most successful.
 The funcitonal prototype is easily scalable and intuitive.
 In addition, the implementation of Typescript offered a more familiar strongly-typed element that helped me progress a bit faster.